julienreszka/julienreszka/notes/10-Popular-Purchasing-Principles-DEBUNKED.md

 Make sure that if there are any liabilities, they are the liabilities of the supplier and not the liabilities of the buyer.

+## Use disruption as a catalyst for innovation and progress

+In theory, disruption of the status quo leads to innovation and progress.

+In practice, disruption leads to political polarization and social unrest.

+### Be reasonable

+Make sure that introducing a new product or a new process will be beneficial to the organization.

+### Simulations

+Before introducing a new product or a new process, make sure that you have simulated the impact of the change.

+### System monitors

+After introducing a new product or a new process, make sure that you have a system monitor in place to monitor the impact of the change.

 <hr>

 This is a work in progress